RandomGuy4114/The-Epic-Calculator/README.md

 # Current Features:
 - Simple Math
 - Cool Effects
+- A Money System
+- Gambling 🤑
+- Upgrades (Only 1 rn lol)
+- And more yet to come!

 # Why did I make this?
 This is a question you might be asking yourself, and I understand it, who would spend hundreds of lines of code to create a calculator that doesnt even serve its purpose?
 And I say: *Why not?*